MapleNSteel/MapleNSteel.github.io/_pages/cv.md

 * Successfully completed the project on DTMF controlled Mobile Robot under the supervison of IEEE - Ramaiah Institute of Technology Student branch in 2014
-* Successfully compeleted the project titled "Heat Seeking Robot" in Hackatronics conducted in the National Level Inter Collegiate Tech Fest of IEEE Ramaiah Institute of Technology in 2015
+* Successfully compeleted the project titled "Heat Seeking Robot" in Hackatronics conducted in the Inter-Collegiate half-a-day Tech Fest of IEEE Ramaiah Institute of Technology in 2015

 Publications
 ======